Financial Aid and Scholarships

 Please note that U.S. citizens, and some non-citizens (ex. green card holders) are eligible for Federal Financial Aid (FAFSA) to support your studies at Carnegie Mellon University in Qatar.
 There are different types of funding within FAFSA, including grants (no repayment) and loans.

-We would advise all U.S. citizens to apply for FAFSA by following these instructions and filling out this form.
+We would advise all U.S. citizens to apply for FAFSA by following these instructions and filling out this Verification Worksheet.
 If you are not a U.S. citizen, but think you might be eligible, please check the information on this site to see if you could be eligible: http://studentaid.ed.gov/eligibility

 If you are applying for financial aid from Qatar Foundation, please understand that you can receive FAFSA funding in addition to QF funding.
 The university does provide QF with information regarding students’ FAFSA awards to avoid students receiving more than 100% funding.